TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/1PreparationPhase.md

 ## 1.3 Send vacancy format

-As soon as the financial check is done and the vacancy format is completed, you can send the vacancy form to the Department Secretary (E.H.Bakker@tudelft.nl) and the HR advisor (m.scheers-vanderhorst@tudelft.nl).
-The vacancy format will then be sent to recruitment (Recruitment-CITG@tudelft.nl) and the recruitment assistant will create the vacancy in the recruitmentsystem.
-You will receive an email to approve the vacancy.
+As soon as the financial check is done and the vacancy format is completed, you can send the vacancy form to secr-he-citg@tudelft.nl.
+The department secretary will check the vacancy and the vacancy format will then be sent to recruitment (Recruitment-CITG@tudelft.nl).
+The recruitment assistant will create the vacancy in the recruitmentsystem, after which you will receive an email to approve the vacancy.

 After approval your vacancy will appear on: